iam-pratap/Cloud-Cost-optimization/project.md

 LAMBDA_WARNING: Unhandled exception.
 The most likely cause is an issue in the function code.
 However, in rare cases, a Lambda runtime update can cause unexpected function behavior.
 For functions using managed runtimes, runtime updates can be triggered by a function change, or can be applied automatically.
 To determine if the runtime has been updated, check the runtime version in the INIT_START log entry.
 If this error correlates with a change in the runtime version, you may be able to mitigate this error by temporarily rolling back to the previous runtime version.
 For more information, see https://docs.aws.amazon.com/lambda/latest/dg/runtimes-update.html
 [ERROR] ClientError: An error occurred (UnauthorizedOperation) when calling the DescribeSnapshots operation: You are not authorized to perform this operation.
 User: arn:aws:sts::140146403711:assumed-role/cost-optimization-ebs-snapshot-role-lhvdh5v5/cost-optimization-ebs-snapshot is not authorized to perform: ec2:DescribeSnapshots because no identity-based policy allows the ec2:DescribeSnapshots action
 ```

-it is better to keep the execution time as small as possibel because aws will charge you using this as a parameter like the lambda execution time is also one of the parameter for charging so make sure that you keep this time as less as possible

-Go to code
-go to configuration
-go to permission
-rolename go to new tab
+Go to code -----> configuration ----> permission -----> Rolename ----> Go to new tab

-add permission to it
-new tab
-policy
-create policy
-choose service
+Policy ---> create policy ---> choose service ---> ec2 ---> search

-ec2
-add
-delete snapshot
-describe snapshot
-describe instance
-describe volumes
+Add actions:- describe snapshot, describe instance, describe volumes

-resources ARN --- all
+Resources ARN ---> all

-Give the policy name
+Give the policy name --> cost-optimization-policy

-cost-optimization-policy
-search policy name select attach
-save the code deploy and test
+Search policy name and select then attach and save the code, deploy and test

-Output
+Output should look like
 ```
 Test Event Name
 test-event